open-feature/java-sdk-contrib/tools/tck/README.md

 `gherkin/events.feature` names `@caching` inside a `#` comment explaining what is deliberately not covered yet, so a text scan would fail every adoption on the day it shipped.

-There is a third direction, and it is this module's own build that has to catch it: a capability that is **declarable and gates nothing**.
-That is the same vacuous claim as a declared reserved tag — nothing can produce a skip, no result can contradict it, and a report tells its reader a capability was examined when nothing examined it.
-Its realistic cause is a build accident rather than a design
+There is a third direction, and it is this module's own build that has to catch it: a capability the suite says has scenarios that **gates nothing**.
+Declarable, that is the same vacuous claim as a declared reserved tag — nothing can produce a skip, no result can contradict it, and a report tells its reader a capability was examined when nothing examined it.
+Its realistic cause is a build accident rather than a design mistake: the canonical assets are copied out of the `spec` submodule, and the submodule's gitlink and its working tree move by different commands, so a rebase followed by a build can package the previous pin's assets.
+The result is internally consistent — the old feature files agree with each other, and with the old flag set — so **counting scenarios does not catch it**.
-mistake: the canonical assets are copied out of the `spec` submodule, and the submodule's gitlink and its working tree move by different commands, so a rebase followed by a build can overwrite the new assets with the old ones.
-The result is internally consistent — the old feature files agree with each other — so **counting scenarios does not catch it**. `CanonicalTagCoverageTest` asserts that every declarable capability's tag is carried by at least one canonical scenario, and that no reserved one is; it parses the packaged Gherkin for the same reason the runtime check does.
-If you re-pin the submodule, run `git submodule update` before building, and let that test tell you if you forgot.
+`CanonicalTagCoverageTest` asserts that every capability this suite does not call reserved is carried by at least one canonical scenario, and that no reserved one is; it parses the packaged Gherkin for the same reason the runtime check does.
+It is over every unreserved capability rather than every declarable one on purpose, because `@large-integers` having scenarios is exactly what distinguishes it from a reservation.

+That catches one symptom of a stale checkout.
+[Stale assets](#stale-assets) is how the build catches the rest.

 That is a rule about an accident rather than about intent: `EnumSet.complementOf(EnumSet.of(X))` reads as "everything except X" and in fact means "every other enum constant", reserved tags